andrewargaez1/Author_Classifier/README.md

     -Oscar Wilde
      The Picture of Dorian Gray, De Profoundis, The Happy Prince

-# Methedology
+# Methodology

 Step 1: I read in the text files and tokenized them by sentence.

 Step 2: I created a chunking function to control the number of sentences in each sample text.
 I tested 200, 150, 100, 50, 10 and the optimal output was when the sentences were chunked in groups of 100.

 Step 3: Tested a baseline with two authors on KNN, LogisitcRegression, DecisionTreeClassifier, and RandomForestClassifier.
-The RandomForestClassifier with only nop optimized parameters gave me the best output score so I decided to go foward using that one.
+The RandomForestClassifier with no optimized parameters gave me the best output score so I decided to go foward using that one.

 Step 4: I used a Micro F1_Score (Micro F1-score is defined as the harmonic mean of the precision and recall).
 I decided that this was best because there was no imbalance in categorizing.